HaiMo918/pickup/README.md

 # Pick up

-The project is full of documents about what I learned in my career.
+The project was full of documents about what I learned in my career.